Creating Video Assignments

 Image: Video Assignment under ‘Existing Activities’

-• Next to the word ‘Create’, click the icon corresponding to the Question-and-Answer project.
+• Next to the word ‘Create’, click the icon corresponding to the Question-and-Answer project (third icon from the left).

 Image: Question-and-answer project icon

-• In the new window that opens, enter general assignment information:
+• In the window that opens, enter the following assignment information:

 1. Assignment Name (required)